ADHD Planner

 Designed specifically for ADHD brains.
-Simple layout, visual rewards, and zero overwhelm.
+Simple layout, visual rewards, and less overwhelm.

 We understand ADHD challenges: